MatthewMing11/napari-foobar/README.md

 The lower limit of cells allowed to be segmented.
 Anything lower is excluded from segmentation.

+### pixelX, pixelY, pixelZ

+The dimensions of the voxels

+### resize cells from image

+Resizes the cells so that they appear properly in the display.

 ### process stack as 3D

 Enable if using 3D stack otherwise disable.